Did you know…the gut is also called our “second brain”?

-Stress, poor sleep, poor immune function, poor dieting, not knowing what you’re sensitive and allergic to within your diet can all decrease something in the stomach that’s known as hydrochloric acid, or HCl for short.
+Stress, poor sleep, poor immune function, poor dieting, and not knowing what you’re sensitive or allergic to within your diet can all decrease something in the stomach that’s known as hydrochloric acid, or HCl for short.

-With leaky gut, a full protein molecule goes into the bloodstream, the immune system sees it as an invader and attacks it.
+With leaky gut, the immune system sees the bacteria as an invader and attacks it.